alanesq/DRO/README.md

 --------------------------------------

-If you only requiring X and Y you could use connector CN1 (GPIO 22 and 27) and connected to P1 (GPIO 1 and 3), 'serialDebug' would need to be set to 0 and you would need to disconnect the P1 caliper to program the CYD. <br>
-To find enough GPIO pins to read 3 calipers I had to get a bit more creative; I removed the onboard 3 colour LED and then soldered some ribbon wire directly on to one side of the ESP32 module it's self.
+If just connecting one caliper you could use (GPIO 22 and 27) via the CYD connectors but to find enough GPIO pins to read 3 calipers I had to get a bit more creative; I removed the onboard 3 colour LED and then soldered some ribbon wire directly on to one side of the ESP32 module it's self.
 This is not as difficult as you might imagine, if you use a small soldering iron tip and magnification it was pretty easy even with my uncoordinated soldering skills.
 Tin the pins first ideally using some extra flux, then attach the wires and use some hot melt glue to hold the ribbon wire in place.
 I soldered 8 wires to the ESP module plus two to a nearby connector for the 3.3v power.
  - [GPIO pins to use](https://github.com/alanesq/DRO/blob/main/pics/CYD-gpioPins.jpg)
  - [Image](https://github.com/alanesq/DRO/blob/main/PCB/ribbonCablePins.jpeg) <br>